 Why is this important?

-First and foremost, we must not remain silent in the face of war, ethnic cleansing, and displacement of people in Rojava and any where else in the world.
+First and foremost, we must not remain silent in the face of war, ethnic cleansing, and displacement of people in Rojava and anywhere else in the world.
 Turkey’s invasion of Rojava sets a new precedent for military aggression, ethnic cleansing, and the destruction of egalitarian and feminist experiments like the one in Rojava.
 It sets the stage for more bloodshed and oppression everywhere around the world, paving the way for ethno-nationalist autocrats like Trump, Erdoğan, Bashar al-Assad, Jair Bolsonaro, and Vladimir Putin to dominate world politics for generations to come.

 The people of Rojava have also set an example that a better world is possible.
 Rojava has been on the front lines of fighting ISIS and the front lines of building an ecological society.
-Based on their own history of struggle and on the writings of social ecologist Murray Bookchin, the people of Rojava have developed an anti-state and anti-capitalist way of life.
+Based on their own history of struggle and the writings of social ecologist Murray Bookchin, the people of Rojava have developed an anti-state and anti-capitalist way of life.
 It’s a way of life that values feminism, direct democracy, ecological stewardship, and ethnic, linguistic, and religious pluralism.

 These values are part of an international movement as they are in Rojava.
 Together we can build a better world and it begins when we stand together to protect each other.
 This call of action can be your first step in creating this world.